 Services that deliver uncooked meals, such as Blue Apron and HelloFresh, outperformed services that deliver cooked meals, such as Freshly, by a large margin.
 This may be in part because uncooked meal kits generally have a lower price point than cooked meals.

 We segmented responses by age and noticed that in older segments, preference for HelloFresh decreases while preference for Home Chef increases.

 What’s the appetite for eco-friendly packaging?

 Equipped with these insights, innovators in the food delivery market have direction on how to improve their offering and opportunities for further testing.
 Meal kit delivery customers care most about convenience, price, and, to our surprise, packaging.

 Innovators can use Alpha to further explore how packaging could set them apart from the competition.
 How important is packaging to consumers?
 Will it ease the burden of the cost of the service?
 How can you improve your packaging?
 Is HelloFresh a market leader because they offer eco-friendly packaging?

-These are all questions that Alpha’s on-demand insights platform can provide answers to within hours.
+These are all questions that Alpha’s rapid consumer feedback platform can provide answers to within hours.
 Further, Alpha’s designer network can turn a packaging concept idea into a mockups that you can tested with real people.
 Request a demo below to get started.